Update 14 July, 2021: The DAI’s COVID-19 protocol

 DAI’s Covid-19 protocol

-*The DAI family consists of people of multiple generations (including 60 +), health conditions, colors, orientations, nationalities, socio-economic and geo-political backgrounds: diverse concerns and levels of anxiety in regard to Covid-19 must be respected at all times.
+*The DAI brings people of multiple generations (including 60 +), health conditions, orientations, nationalities, socio-economic and geo-political backgrounds together at a variety of locations.
+Diverse concerns and levels of anxiety in regard to Covid-19 must be respected at all times.

-*During DAI Weeks it is thus mandatory (not optional) to follow the DAI’s Covid-19 protocol.
-Any deviation from the protocol could seriously jeopardise our community’s safety and the future of our program.
+*In preparation of, as well as during DAI Weeks it is mandatory (not optional) to fully respect this protocol.
+Any deviation from the protocol could seriously jeopardise our community’s safety and the future of our program - as well as that of some of our hosts.
 We trust that all of us will act responsibly and will respond responsibly to requests for (more) distance and safety from any one in our community.
-Should you feel that your concerns are not given the consideration they deserve we ask you to contact a member of the DAI crew (all members are fully committed to speak up and help implement this protocol: which will be binding).
+Should you feel that your concerns are not given the consideration they deserve we ask you to contact a member of the DAI crew (all members are fully committed to speak up and help implement this protocol: which will be binding) or to bring this concern to the General assembly and/or the COUNCIL.

 *If you have any, even mild symptoms associated with Covid-19 we unfortunately cannot allow you to join the DAI Week.
 Mild symptoms of coronavirus include: runny nose, sore throat, cough or fever.
 Sudden loss of smell or taste can also be a symptom of COVID-19.
 Please get tested as soon as possible and wait for the results before joining us.
 When tested negative you are welcome to join us in the flesh.